 Chocolate Cake Batter Milkshake

-Drinking an entire glass of chocolate cake batter sure beats the one or two measly licks of the batter that’s on the beaters after I’m finished mixing up a chocolate cake.
+Drinking a whole chocolate cake batter milkshake sure beats the one or two measly licks of the batter that’s on the beaters after making a chocolate cake.

 Then again I’ve never met a batch of cake batter, brownie batter, or cookie dough that I didn’t love to snag a few tastes of.

 And I’d rather drink my cake than turn on the oven and bake one.

 But it really doesn’t have to be summer to drink cake batter.

 Cake batter is a food, or drink, for all seasons.

 There’s a generous scoop of ice cream and a cup of whole milk in the milkshake making it plenty creamy and very rich.